 The EBITDA is a measure of a Calix 's overall financial performance and is widely used to measure a its profitability.

 |Market capitalisation||$990 million|

 We're not expecting Calix to pay a dividend over the next 12 months.

 Calix share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Calix 's is 0.8065.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Calix 's is 0.4535.
 This would suggest that Calix 's shares are less volatile than average (for this exchange).

 Calix Limited provides industrial solutions to address global sustainability challenges in Australia, the United States, South East Asia, and Europe.
 The company offers ACTI-Mag, a solution for phosphate removal, pH and boost alkalinity stabilization, biogas management, caustic soda replacement, odor control, and biochemical oxygen demand/chemical oxygen demand reduction, as well as for control fats, oils, and greases in wastewater.
 It also provides chemical dosing units, a solution for sewer asset corrosion prevention; AQUA-Cal+, a solution for lake and pond water remediation, and aquaculture farming; and BOOSTER-Mag, an agricultural solution for increased yield, fertilizer usage, insect/pest management, and fungal control.
 The company serves agriculture, aquaculture, cement and lime, food and beverage, winery, water utilities, and mining and processing industries.
 The company was incorporated in 2005 and is based in Sydney, Australia.